 Step #3: Have the Work Done as Quickly as Possible

 Leaving the problem alone is the worst thing you can do.
 Not taking care of roof damage will lead to further damage to the roof and your home.
 In the best-case scenario, you’ll only have a leak to deal with.
 In the worst-case scenario, you’ll have structural damage to more than your roof.
 You don’t have to rush the process, but it’s best to work as quickly as possible to have the problem taken care of.
-Even if your roofing contractor can’t get you on the schedule to have the roof replaced right away, they should be able to make a temporary repair to the problem area, avoiding more damage in the near future.
+Even if your roofing contractor can’t get you on the schedule to have the roof replaced right away, they should be able to make a temporary repair to the problem area, avoiding more damage shortly.